reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 > We plan to surface, in the HTTPS security indicator in Chrome, the fact that SHA-1 does not meet its design guarantee.
 We are taking a measured approach, gradually ratcheting down the security indicator and gradually moving the timetable up.

-Google's Ryan Sleevi had first announced Chrome's intended policy a couple weeks before, and I strongly recommend [reading the full discussion](https://groups.google.com/a/chromium.org/d/msg/security-dev/2-R4XziFc7A/NDI8cOwMGRQJ) — you will get to see many CAs and large site operators show up and nervously attempt to reason with this wild-eyed man who appears to be telling them that they should stop issuing weak certificates not late next year, but **right now**.
+Google's Ryan Sleevi had first announced Chrome's intended policy a couple weeks before, and I strongly recommend [reading the full discussion](https://groups.google.com/a/chromium.org/d/msg/security-dev/2-R4XziFc7A/NDI8cOwMGRQJ) — you will get to see many Certificate Authorities and large site operators show up and nervously attempt to reason with this wild-eyed man who appears to be telling them that they should stop issuing weak certificates not late next year, but **right now**.

 This is a gutsy move by Google, and represents substantial risk.
 One major reason why it's been so hard for browsers to move away from signature algorithms is that when browsers tell a user an important site is broken, the user believes the browser is broken and switches browsers.
 Google seems to be betting that Chrome is trusted enough for its security and liked enough by its users that they can withstand the first mover disadvantage.